bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 So it all starts with a deposit.
 Someone deposits some Bitcoin in and then tokens are issued.
 And one of the important things is the amount of all issued tokens and the amount custody should always match each other.
-And this is actually one of the limitations of FediMint is that since it's so private, it's kind of the same problem that like Mero has, for example.
+And this is actually one of the limitations of FediMint is that since it's so private, it's kind of the same problem that like Monero has, for example.
 And this is probably one of the reasons why Bitcoin will never have really strong on-chain privacy, is that if you add a ton of privacy and you make it's not everything public, then it becomes difficult.
 FediMint can do a proof of reserves.
 It can prove the reserves they have, but it can't prove the liabilities because they would have to basically de-anonymize all their users, right?